Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/02-audit-tests.rst

 Audit Test D1-4: Total_Item_Investigations
 ..........................................

 **IMPORTANT NOTE**: This test is required when investigations can be reported independently of a request.
-It is not required when all investigations have a matching request.
+It is not required if all investigations have a matching request, but this must be verified during the audit.
 Any exclusion of tests must be confirmed by COUNTER prior to testing and the auditor notified.

 The auditor must make 100 Investigations on a subset of available unique items.
 This must result in 100 Total_Item_Investigations.